XY-King/CyberDiva/README.md

 ## Running sample character
 ### Configuration
 - fill in your openai api key in the `api_key` field in `config.json`
 - fill in your nickname (for the character to call you) and setting of yourself (imagined relationship with the character) in `user.json`.
+Use `CHARACTER` as the character's name in the description of relationship.
 ### Live2D setup
 - install `Live2DViewerEX` on your computer via Steam
 - open `Live2DViewerEX`, click `File` -> `Import Model Data` -> `Import Model Data (JSON)`.
 Use the `model.json` file in `live2d/shirokane_rinko/`.
 Then, switch to this character.